jbcodeforce/aws-studies/docs/coding/index.md

 It uses [CloudFormation](#cloudformation) to deploy the application and the environment.

+* A custom AMI can improve provisioning times when instances are launched in your environment if you need to install a lot of software that isn't included in the standard AMIs.

 ## [Elastic Container Registry](https://docs.aws.amazon.com/ecr/)

 AWS managed container image registry service that is secure, scalable, and reliable.